The J.P. Morgan Federal Reserve Theory

 The American central bank, the Federal Reserve, was created on December 23, 1913, with the enactment of the Federal Reserve Act.
 The fact that it was a year after the sinking of the Titanic has led to allegations of conspiracy.

-The Federal Reserve, considered to be one of the most important financial intuitions in the world, is indeed connected to Titanic.
-The White Star Line was owned since 1902 by the International Mercantile Marine Company, a trust formed in the early twentieth century as an attempt by J.P.
+The Federal Reserve, considered to be one of the most important financial institutions in the world, is indeed connected to Titanic.
+The White Star Line had been owned since 1902 by the International Mercantile Marine Company, a trust formed in the early twentieth century as an attempt by J.P.
 Morgan to monopolize the shipping trade.
 So ultimately, J.P.
 Morgan was the owner of Titanic by the fact he held a significant ownership share of White Star Line.

-Notably, J.P.
+Notably, has been claimed (erroneously) that J.P.
 Morgan was set to board RMS Titanic for her maiden voyage but cancelled his trip at the last minute along with his good friend Milton Hersey who also cancelled his voyage.

-The maiden voyage of Titanic had three of the wealthiest Americans living at the time: John Jacob Astor IV, Benjamin Guggenheim, and Isidor Straus.
-According to the conspiracy theory, as J.P.
+The maiden voyage of Titanic indeed had three of the wealthiest Americans living at the time: John Jacob Astor IV, Benjamin Guggenheim, and Isidor Straus (most conspiracy theorists mispell his name "Strauss" which gives a clue as to their level of accuracy).
+According to the theory, as J.P.
 Morgan was planning to form The Federal Reserve, he killed off any potential threats by ensuring rival millionaires Jacob Astor, Isidor Straus and Benjamin Guggenheim, who all allegedly opposed the forming of a central bank, perished aboard Titanic.

 There are other versions of this theory including a claim that the Rothschild banking family or the Catholic order of Jesuits were the ones who arranged Astor, Straus and Guggenheim’s deaths on the Titanic.
 As The Washington Post notes, invoking the Rothchilds as international conspirators is “a centuries-old anti-Semitic trope… The Rothschild family founded banking houses across Europe in the early 1800s, and they have been a favorite target of conspiracy theorists ever since.” ("Fact-checking QAnon conspiracy theories: Did J.P.
 Morgan sink the Titanic?"
 August 4, 2018 by Erick Trickey Link to article)